A variety of benefits are available to student members of the American Society of Mammalogists. These include the following:

-Applications are solicited for two graduate fellowships in mammalogy for 2007–2008.
-The fellowships (described below) are intended to promote a professional career in mammalogy by allowing the recipients greater freedom to pursue research, but are not grants in support of specific research projects.
+Applications are solicited for 2 graduate fellowships in mammalogy for 2008–2009.
+The fellowships are intended to promote a professional career in mammalogy by allowing the recipients greater freedom to pursue research, but are not grants in support of specific research projects.
 These fellowships are the premier awards given to graduate student members of ASM, and are awarded in recognition of both current accomplishments and future potential.
-Careers of applicants should have progressed sufficiently to demonstrate the potential for productive roles in professional mammalogy.
+Careers of applicants should have progressed sufficiently to clearly demonstrate the potential for productive roles in professional mammalogy.
 Awards do not preclude support from other sources.

 AMERICAN SOCIETY OF MAMMALOGISTS FELLOWSHIP IN MAMMALOGY

-The Board of Directors of the ASM provides a fellowship in mammalogy for any graduate student member of the ASM enrolled in a college or university for the forthcoming academic year (Fall 2007–Spring 2008).
-The stipend for 2007–2008 will be $17,000 and will include a set of all available ASM Special Publications.
-The ASM Fellow will be invited to present the results of his/her research at the Plenary Session of the 2008 Annual Meeting of the ASM.
+The Board of Directors of the ASM provides a fellowship in mammalogy for any graduate student member of the ASM enrolled in a college or university for the forthcoming academic year (Fall 2008–Spring 2009).
+The stipend for 2008–2009 will be $19,000 and will include a set of all available ASM Special Publications.
+The ASM Fellow will be invited to present the results of his/her research at the Plenary Session of the 2009 Annual Meeting of the ASM.

 ALBERT R. AND ALMA SHADLE FELLOWSHIP IN MAMMALOGY

-The Albert R. and Alma Shadle Endowment Fund provides a fellowship in mammalogy for a graduate student member of the ASM enrolled in a college or university in the United States for the forthcoming academic year (Fall 2007–Spring 2008).
-The stipend for 2007–2008 is expected to be approximately $4,000 and also will include a set of all available ASM Special Publications.
-The Shadle Fellow nominee will be invited to present the results of his/her research at the Plenary Session of the 2008 Annual Meeting of the ASM.
+The Albert R. and Alma Shadle Endowment Fund provides a fellowship in mammalogy for a graduate student member of the ASM enrolled in a college or university in the United States for the forthcoming academic year (Fall 2008–Spring 2009).
+The stipend for 2008–2009 is expected to be approximately $4,000 and also will include a set of all available ASM Special Publications.
+The Shadle Fellow nominee will be invited to present the results of his/her research at the Plenary Session of the 2009 Annual Meeting of the ASM.

 GRANTS-IN-AID OF RESEARCH